carlosivanr/hugo_website/content/guides/surveys/2022-11-10-displaying-likert-style-responses/index.en.markdown

 weight: 30
 ---

+Surveys often contain the responses to a given question in a Likert style format where the available responses are something like “Strongly Agree”, “Agree”, “Neutral”, “Disagree”, or “Strongly Disagree.”
+The following represents a “cheat-sheet” for using {ggplot} to display these responses in a bar chart.

 ## Bar chart with perecentage of factored responses relative to the whole sample

+This version calculates and displays the percent of responses from the entire survey sample.
+The key for this type of chart is to set group = 1 in the `aes()` call, set clip = “off” in the `coord_flip()` layer in combination with setting limits in the `scale_y_continuous()` layer to prevent the percent labels from getting clipped.
+The legend and x label (which is actually on the y axis as display because of `coord_flip()` have been removed for simplicity.
+Also, the `theme()` axis.text.x setting is in place in case the x-axis ticks need to be rotated to prevent overplotting.
+**Requires:**
+- Factored responses that are ordered in the way they need to appear in the chart

 ``` r
 data %>%